DavidFoden/DavidFoden/README.md

 Hello!
-My name is David Foden Martinez a React-JS & C# programmer, I'm slowly facing programming interplanto dreaming, where your dream world becomes a playground of random increable items to create.
+My name is David a React-JS & C# programmer working for Offkey both in video games and React, I'm slowly facing programming interplanto dreaming, where your dream world becomes a playground of random increable items to create.

 All my projects are right now private if you are inteasted to see what I have created and am creating then let me know though any socal media platforms.